-Dolpo is culturally and geographically similar to Tibet, as locals still practices ancient Bon religion that predates Buddhism.
-A visit to 11th century Sandul Gompa is a major highlight of this trek and so is Thashung Gompa located near Phoksumdo Lake.
+Dolpo is culturally and geographically similar to Tibet, as locals still practice ancient Bon religion that predates Buddhism.
+A visit to 11th-century Sandul Gompa is a major highlight of this trek and so is Thashung Gompa located near Phoksumdo Lake.

-Dolpo is culturally and geographically similar to Tibet, as locals still practices ancient Bon religion that predates Buddhism.
+Dolpo is culturally and geographically similar to Tibet, as locals still practice ancient Bon religion that predates Buddhism.
 A visit to Sandul Gompa is a major highlight of this trek and so is Thashung Gompa located near Phoksumdo Lake.
-The turquoise lake is a Ramsar site and falls within the territory of Shey Phoksundo National Park which consist of a host of flora such as rhododendron, juniper, birch, pine, spruce, hemlock and cedar.
-The park is a prime habitat for Snow Leopard, Tibetan sheep, Leopard, Black Bear, wood snipe, crimson-eared rosefinch.
+The turquoise lake is a Ramsar site and falls within the territory of Shey Phoksundo National Park which consists of a host of flora such as rhododendron, juniper, birch, pine, spruce, hemlock, and cedar.
+The park is prime habitat for Snow Leopard, Tibetan sheep, Leopard, Black Bear, wood snipe, crimson-eared rosefinch.

 The trail crosses through two high Himalayan passes, Numa La pass (5,190m) and Baga La pass (5,070mt) before leading to the lake.
 The passes offer striking views of Mt.
 Dhaulagiri (8,172m) and Mt.
 Kanjiroba (6883m).